MartinFortuna/pilates-store-p5/README.md

             - All users:
                 - Subscribe correctly works as intended at the time of this test, please note that MailChimp may deactivate the API if fake emails are entered.
                 - Unsubscribe brings the user to the Unsubscribe page as intended, unsubscribe works as intended.
+                - MailChimp link correctly redirects users to the official website on a new page.
         - Products page
             - Shows all products as intended.
             - Filter filters by price in ascending order as intended.